-If your child was born between 1 September 2014 and 31 August 2015, they’ll be ready for starting school in September 2019.
+If your child was born between 1 September 2019 and 31 August 2020, you can apply online for a place at primary school for them from 1 September 2023.
+They'll be starting full time school in September 2024.

 Summer born children

 A child reaches compulsory school age on the prescribed day following their fifth birthday.
 The prescribed days are: 31 December, 31 March and 31 August.